 What’s the Difference Between On-Premise and Cloud CRM?

-You may have guessed from the name, but on-premise CRM only lets you access data and information on the cloud via a server your company owns.
+You may have guessed from the name, but an on-premise CRM solution only lets you access data and customer information on the cloud via a server your company owns.

 If they work from home, they travel, or they’re sick but want to do some light work, they can’t get to the cloud.
 Only those at the office can.

-On-premise CRM has other downsides still.
+An on-premise CRM solution has other downsides still.
 Maintenance can take a long time.
-You’ll also spend quite a bit of money to use on-premise CRM, which can disqualify some small businesses and startups just getting their financial footing.
+You’ll also spend quite a bit of money to use on-premise CRM solutions, which can disqualify some small businesses and startups just getting their financial footing.

-The Eight Biggest Benefits of Cloud-Based CRM
+The Major Benefits of Cloud based CRM

 1. The Freedom to Work from Anywhere

-Unlike an on-premise solution, in which cloud accessibility is limited to an onsite server, by using cloud CRM, this software is never out of reach.
+Unlike an on-premise solution, in which cloud accessibility is limited to an onsite server, by using cloud based CRM, this software is never out of reach.
 All you will ever need is an internet connection per user.

-Perhaps some of your top sales members or marketers travel to conventions, expos, and networking events to expand your company’s reach.
+Perhaps some of your top sales team members or marketers travel to conventions, expos, and networking events to expand your company’s reach.
 You could have a few employees who do their jobs from home.

 The rule goes that if you’re not in the office, you can’t access the CRM, end of story.
-There’s no exception to that if you only provide on-premise CRM.
+There’s no exception to that if you only provide on-premise CRM software.

 What if you get an amazing sales opportunity but your key salesperson left the office two days ago on a trip?
 It’ll be days before they come back, leaving you in a major lurch.

 All your team members can sync up the cloud based CRM on their tablets, smartphones, laptops, or whatever device they have handy.

 2. The Room for Scalability

 That almost goes without saying.
 What becomes problematic is when your software or tools don’t grow with you.
-As you add on new employees or provide new services to your customers, you want your CRM to accommodate you.
+As you add on new employees or provide new services to your customers, you want your CRM software to accommodate you.

 If it’s an on-premise CRM we’re talking about, then maybe it can support your growing business needs, but then again, maybe it can’t.
 It all depends on how much growth you experience and how quickly it all happens.

 CRM software that can’t grow with you acts as a roadblock to success in a few ways.
-If you want to scale up but, to do so, would have to pay for new user accounts for each new employee, that becomes too expensive.
+If you want to scale up but, to do so, would have to pay for new per user accounts for each new employee, that becomes too expensive.

 Now, you can’t easily get rid of all those user accounts you opened, which means you’re paying money for a feature people aren’t even using.

 3. Great Reliability

 Before you sink any money into a new product or service, you want to ensure it’s a reliable one.
 How dependably will it work?
 Will there be times in which you can’t access the software?

 Instead, we’re referring to those inevitable incidents and problems that will crop up.
 What happens if the power gets knocked out?
 What do you do if something related to the software fails?

 Even if you can still work, doing so without your CRM system can really hold you back.
-Not only would you deal with a significant halt in productivity, but some of your data could disappear for good.
+Not only would you deal with a significant halt in productivity, but some of your customer data including contact information could disappear for good.

 These data backups can occur daily, weekly, or however often you want them to.
-Should some outage or other incident take place, you know your data isn’t gone forever.
+Should some outage or other incidents take place, you know your customer data isn’t gone forever.

 That kind of reliability isn’t just convenient, but a necessity to make your office work.